stefandoorn/sylius-google-tag-manager-enhanced-ecommerce-plugin/docs/checkout.md

 ## Configuration

 You can customize the steps of checkout by creating your own.
-This is the default one :
+This is the default one:

 ```$yaml
 # config/packages/sylius_gtm_enhanced_ecommerce.yaml